Institute for a Sustainable Earth

 What is Mason as a Living Lab?

 With nearly 1,000 acres of land, waterways, forests, and buildings, George Mason University’s campuses are a dynamic, living learning environment.
-With diverse and growing arrays of buildings, roadways, watercourses, and forests, the Mason campus complex faces the urgent challenge of becoming more sustainable and resilient.
-In this context, the creativity and entrepreneurial spirit of Mason faculty, staff, and students are critically important resources.
+With diverse and growing arrays of buildings, roadways, watercourses, and forests, the George Mason campus complex faces the urgent challenge of becoming more sustainable and resilient.
+In this context, the creativity and entrepreneurial spirit of George Mason faculty, staff, and students are critically important resources.
 Recent and ongoing experiments in research and learning across campus spaces have included the Innovation Food Forest, the Honeybee Initiative, the Green Studio, and the Mason Arboretum.

-Core Functions of the Living Labs Initiative:
+Core Functions of the Living Labs Initiative

-Benefits of Mason as a Living Lab: There are numerous benefits for participating in the Living Labs Initiative.
+There are numerous benefits for participating in the Living Labs Initiative.
 Projects undergo a review that ensures that project implementation in a living campus environment will be seamless.
 The projects receive strategic support to help get them started if they are in the inception phase, become part of a dynamic group with other living lab projects, get designated web space and communications support.
 Opportunities for securing funding or scaling up pilot projects will also be supported.

 We are collecting past and ongoing projects in our clearinghouse!
-Submit your living lab projects.
+Submit your project to be part of the Initiative using this form

 We want to know what sustainability work is being done at Mason to propose solutions to sustainability challenges!
 Be one of the first Living Labs projects to assist with testing our procedures and provide your feedback on the support you need to conduct campus centered projects.
 In doing so, your project will help determine best practices for wider campus implementation of the initiative and showcase your work to a wider campus audience.